 - Don't be an impatient driver; slow down

-- Stay in your lane and beware of drivers who don't; anxious drivers dart from lane to lane
+- Stay in your lane and beware of drivers who dart from lane to lane

-- Even though the route may be very familiar, don't go on autopilot; stay alert
+- Even though the route may be familiar, don't go on autopilot; stay alert

-- If you're in an unfamiliar area, consult a map before you go and memorize your route
+- In unfamiliar areas, consult a map before you go and memorize your route

-- Don't touch your phone, and don't eat, drink or do other things that take your mind off the road
+- Don't touch your phone, eat, drink or do other things that are distracting

 Stay Alert, Stay Alive

-While we do only one quarter of our driving at night, 50 percent of traffic deaths happen at night.
+While we do only one quarter of our driving at night, 50% of traffic deaths happen at night.
 It doesn't matter whether the road is familiar or not, driving at night is always more dangerous.

-About 35,500 people were killed in car crashes in 2013, according to Injury Facts 2015.
+More than 35,500 people were killed in car crashes in 2013, according to Injury Facts 2016.
 By taking some extra precautions, we can all contribute to reducing these numbers.